haventura/artificial_intelligence_project/README.md

 ### With Docker

-1. Make sure the docker-compose.yml file in the root of the project has the `build:` directives uncommented and the `images:` directives commented for both the frontend and backend services.
-1. From the same root, run `docker compose up`.
+1. From the root folder, run `docker compose up`.
 This command will start building the images for the frontend and backend services.
 After building them, it will also create the related containers and start them.
 1. Once started, the streamlit application will be available at the following address: http://localhost:8501.

 ### Without Docker